d3plus/d3plus-hierarchy/README.md

 ```

-## Getting Started
+## Simple Tree Map

-Creating a tree map using D3plus is super simple.
+Creating a tree map using d3plus is super simple.
 Given an array of data objects that looks something like this:

 ```js
 var data = [